golang/proposal/design/56345-structured-logging.md

 	WarnLevel  Level = 4
 	ErrorLevel Level = 8
 )
-    The level numbers below don't really matter too much.
-Any system can map them to another numbering scheme if it wishes.
-We picked them to satisfy three constraints.

-    First, we wanted the default level to be Info, Since Levels are ints, Info is the default value for int, zero.

-    Second, we wanted to make it easy to work with verbosities instead of levels.
-Verbosities start at 0 corresponding to Info, and larger values are less severe Negating a verbosity converts it into a Level.
+    Second, we wanted to make it easy to use levels to specify logger verbosity.
+    Since a larger level means a more severe event, a logger that accepts events with smaller (or more negative) level means a more verbose logger.
+Logger verbosity is thus the negation of event severity, and the default verbosity of 0 accepts all events at least as severe as INFO.

     Third, we wanted some room between levels to accommodate schemes with named levels between ours.
 For example, Google Cloud Logging defines a